 - Use Learning Outcomes and Elements of Performance to guide development of learning strategies, assessment methods, criteria for assessment and level of performance

-Important: Approved by Senior Academic Committee July 17, 2020
+Learning Outcome Guidelines were approved by Senior Academic Committee July 17, 2020.